ptitSeb/box64/docs/USAGE.md

 * 1 : Detect MonoBleedingEdge, and apply BIGBLOCK=0 STRONGMEM=1 if detected (Default)

 #### BOX64_DYNAREC_JVM *
-Detect libjvm and apply conservative settings
+Detect libjvm and apply conservative settings.
+Obsolete, use BOX64_JVM instead.
 * 0 : Don't detect libjvm
-* 1 : Detect libjvm, and apply BIGBLOCK=0 STRONGMEM=1 if detected (Default)
+* 1 : Detect libjvm, and apply BIGBLOCK=0 STRONGMEM=1 SSE42=0 if detected (Default)

 #### BOX64_DYNAREC_WAIT *
 Behavior with FillBlock is not availble (FillBlock build Dynarec blocks and is not multithreaded)